Tyson Fury Targets World Title, Plans Retirement Again

 Former WBC champion returns in April aiming to reclaim a belt before stepping away once more

-Tyson Fury says this comeback has a single goal.
-Reclaim a world title and retire again.
-He returns in April against Arslanbek Makhmudov to begin that run.
+Tyson Fury steps back into the ring in April against Arslanbek Makhmudov with one target: get back into the WBC title mix and secure another shot at a belt.

-Fury, 37, stepped away after consecutive defeats to Oleksandr Usyk in 2024, losses that cost him the WBC belt and his unbeaten record.
-Now he wants to reinsert himself into the title picture and leave on top.
+Fury left the sport after back to back defeats to Oleksandr Usyk in 2024 that cost him the WBC strap and his unbeaten record.
+He now wants a big name in the summer and a title fight before the year closes.

-In an interview with FurociTV, Fury laid out the year he believes would complete the mission.

 “The perfect year would be to smash Makhmudov to pieces, then smash Anthony Joshua to pieces and then win the world title at the end of the year, whether it is off Usyk or if it is off the Dubois-Wardley winner.